Clarke Island (Tasmania): Shipwreck (1797)

 They had few provisions and no ammunition, and fatigue and hunger lessened their number as they marched.
 Along the way they encountered various Aboriginal Tasmanians, some friendly and some not.
 The last of the party to die on the march was killed by a man Dilba and his people near Hat Hill.
 Those people had a reputation around Port Jackson for being ferocious.
 Matthew Flinders and George Bass had feared for their safety when they encountered Dilba the previous year.

 In May 1797 the three survivors of the march, William Clark, sailor John Bennet and one lascar had made it to the cove at Wattamolla and, on 15 May 1797, with their strength nearly at an end they were able to signal a boat out fishing, which took them on to Sydney.

 On the march Clark had noted coal in the cliffs at what is now called Coalcliff between Sydney and Wollongong.
 This was the first coal found in Australia.
 On arrival at Port Jackson, the men informed Governor Hunter of the Sydney Cove and its remaining crew.
 Hunter despatched the Francis and the Eliza to salvage the ship and take the remaining crew and cargo to Port Jackson.

 On the first salvage trip, the crew of the Francis discovered wombats on the island and a live animal was taken back to Port Jackson.
-Matthew Flinders travelling on board the Francis on its third and final salvage trip also decided to take a wombat specimen from the island to Port Jackson.
+Matthew Flinders, travelling on board the Francis on its third and final salvage trip, also decided to take a wombat specimen from the island to Port Jackson.
 Governor Hunter later sent the animal's corpse to Joseph Banks at the Literary and Philosophical Society to verify it as a new species.
+Flinders also spotted many fur seals on the island in 1798.

 The island was named Clarke island after William Clark.

-Sealing is believed to taken place on the island early in the 19th century.

-Recent developments

-The root fungus pathogen, Phytophthora cinnamomi, known to be able to kill Australian native plants was found in the island in an isolated case, in 2002.

-Introduced animals still inhabiting the island include rabbits, cats and rats.
-In January 2023, a project to remove the feral cats to protect a colony of vulnerable white-fronted terns (Sterna striata) nesting on the island began.
+Shipwreck (1853)

+HMS Litherland sank off the coast of the island in 1853, and was discovered in 1983.
+Clarke Island is Tasmania's eighth largest island.